-The Mozambique Industrial Property Institute (IPI) regulates and implements the country's copyright and trademark laws through Decree 1/2018, enacted on May 4, 2018, superseding the 2005 Commercial Code.
-The decree establishes the special regimes of copyright and mandatory obligations related to industrial property, invention copyrights, utility models, and trademark registration for industrial designs, logos, commercial names, denomination of origin, geographic indications, etc. Industrial property covers all market, services, agricultural, forestry, fishery, food, construction, and extractive industries.
+The Mozambique Industrial Property Institute (IPI) regulates and implements the country's intellectual property, copyright, and trademark laws through Decree 1/2018, enacted on May 4, 2018, superseding the 2005 Commercial Code.
+The decree establishes the special regimes of copyright and mandatory obligations related to industrial property, invention copyrights, utility models, and trademark registration for industrial designs, logos, commercial names, denomination of origin, geographic indications, etc. IPI covers all markets and services for the agricultural, forestry, fishery, food, construction, and extractive industries.